 At Tayntons, we offer assistance and representation during the Early Conciliation process to ensure that if there is scope to reach a settlement, it is one that is viable for the business.

 At Tayntons we provide specialist advice and guidance on the drawing up of settlement agreements.
 These are put in place for employers who have the need to restructure the business, resulting in a redundancy exercise or who wish to protect themselves from potentially contentious termination or severance decisions.
 We have previously provided on site assistance to employees of large organisations that unfortunately faced mass redundancy exercises; resulting in site closures.

-A free initial consultation is available with our Gloucester employment law solicitors here at Tayntons.
+An initial 45 minute consultation is available with our Gloucester employment law solicitors here at Tayntons for £50 plus VAT .
 Our service is always personalised with an experienced professional involved in your case.
 Call us on 0800 158 4147 or use our online contact form to get in touch regarding your employment issues.0800 158 4147 firstname.lastname@example.org